mikeevstropov/d-grid/README.md

 The difference between *auto-fill* and *auto-fit* for sizing columns is only noticeable when the first row is wide enough to fit more columns in it.

-If you’re using *auto-fit*, the content of first row will stretch to fill the entire width.
+If you’re using *auto-fit*, the content will stretch to fill the entire row width.
 Whereas with *auto-fill*, the browser will allow empty columns to occupy space in the row like their non-empty neighbors — they will be allocated a fraction of the space even if they have no grid items in them, thus affecting the size/width of the latter.

 [read more](https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/)